 It is just natural.

-Again, having dreams has always being characteristic of human beings, especially at the end of December.
-Particularly, in the last few weeks of the year, we plan, discuss, and talk non-stop.
-We are so excited that can’t wait to finally get started in style in January.
-But then, something happens, so it seems.
+Again, having dreams has always being characteristic of human beings, especially at the end of year.
+Particularly, in that period, we plan, discuss, and talk non-stop.
+We are so excited that can’t wait to finally get it started in style.
+But then, something happens (or breaks).

-The new year finally arrives, and we don’t roll up our sleeves as previously promised.
-Why so?
+The new year finally arrives, but we don’t roll up our sleeves as previously promised.
+How so?

-As for the two people above, January was too cold and dark for implementing their ideas.
+In the examples above, they both had plans to enhance their quality of life, but opted for inaction instead.
+They were waiting for the perfect conditions, to be in the right mood, and so on.
+This is how they did put off their plans indefinitely.
+January, they claimed, was too cold and dark.
 All right.
-But so is February, and probably March as well.
-But then spring might be rainy, and summer may be too hot to do social events outdoors too.
+But so is February and March as well.
+But then spring might be rainy, and summer may be too hot for going outdoors.
 This is how our two friends never really got started.
-Winter eventually arrives again, and the first person is still with a belly fat, and the second still single.
+Winter eventually came over again, and the first person is still with a belly fat, and the second still single.
 A coincidence?
 No, they have unconsciously sabotaged themselves with their minds.

-In a nutshell, they were part of the masses who talk a lot and then act little.
+In a nutshell, this represents the masses who talk a lot and act little.
 Sadly but true.

-That waiting perfect conditions is pie-in-the-sky.
-Ideal conditions do not exist, and if you insist, you may be waiting for a long, long time without ever commencing.
-When previously stating that we remain the same all life, this is what I meant.
-Talking a lot and have the best intentions, but not implementing them when the time comes.
+- waiting for perfect conditions is pie-in-the-sky.
+Ideal conditions do not exist, and if you press on it, you may be waiting for a long time.
+When previously stating that we remain the same all life, this is what I was driving at.
+Talking a lot, having the best intentions, but not implementing them when the time finally arrives.